cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 4. Output (client_private_key, client_public_key)
 ~~~

+Note that implementations are free to leave out the `inner_env` parameter, as it is not used.

 ### External Key mode {#external-mode}

+This mode allows applications to import custom keys for the client.
+This specification only imports the
+client's private key and internally recovers the corresponding public key.
+Implementations are free to
+import both and thus spare a scalar multiplication at registration.
+In this case, the functions
+`FinalizeRequest()`, `CreateEnvelope()`, and `BuildInnerEnvelope()` must be adapted accordingly.

-With the external key mode the `EnvelopeMode` value MUST be `external`, and the size `Ne` of the serialized `Envelope` is 1 + Nn + Nm + Nsk.
+With the external key mode the `EnvelopeMode` value MUST be `external`, and the size `Ne` of the serialized
+`Envelope` is 1 + Nn + Nm + Nsk.

-In this mode, the client's public key is recovered using the private key.
-An encryption key is generated from the hardened OPRF output and used to encrypt the client's private key, which is then stored encrypted in the `InnerEnvelope`.
-This allows for applications that prefer to use custom keys.
+An encryption key is generated from the hardened OPRF output and used to encrypt the client's private key,
+which is then stored encrypted in the `InnerEnvelope`.
+This encryption must follow the requirements in
+{{envelope-encryption}}.
+On key recovery, the client's public key is recovered using the private key.

 ~~~
 struct {